The Swimways Initiative

 To propose a Swimway, MigraMar and its allies consolidate the most up-to-date science available on migratory species and produce a series of key evaluations:

-A biological and ecological analysis
+Biological and ecological analysis

-A legal feasibility analysis
+Legal feasibility analysis

 The Coiba-Malpelo Swimway

-The research efforts of MigraMar and other institutions have revealed how the mobility of various migratory species connected Malpelo with other MPAs of the Eastern Tropical Pacific Region.
+The research efforts of MigraMar and other institutions have revealed how the mobility of various migratory species connected Malpelo with other MPAs of the Eastern Pacific Ocean.
 This connectivity also occurs at the level of sessile and benthic species (like corals, sponges and others) whose larval stages promote a significant percentage of connectivity between both oceanic and coastal MPAs.
-In response to this connectivity, the countries of Colombia and Panama joined forces to create new MPAs, or expand existing ones, so that they border on each other on the edge of their exclusive economic zones.
+In response to this connectivity, the countries of Colombia and Panama joined forces to create new MPAs, or expand existing ones, so that they border each other on the edge of their exclusive economic zones.